gguillau/Data-Science-Portfolio/README.md

 * Machine Learning
     * [Gold Recovery Model](https://github.com/giova22i/Gold-Recovery-ML): Prepare a prototype of a machine learning model for Zyfra.
 The company develops efficiency solutions for heavy industry.
 The model should predict the amount of gold recovered from gold ore.
     * [introML](https://github.com/giova22i/introML): Identify the right plan for each subscriber based on their behavior, using the historical data available from Telecom Company Plans.
 Build machine learning model with highest accuracy.
-    * [Bank Churn](https://github.com/giova22i/supervisedlearning): Creating a classification model to predict customer churn for a bank from an imbalanced dataset.
+    * [Bank Churn Analysis](https://github.com/giova22i/supervisedlearning): Creating a classification model to predict customer churn for a bank from an imbalanced dataset.
     * [Oil Well Model](https://github.com/giova22i/MLB): Build a Linear Regression model that will help to pick the region with the highest profit margin.
 Analyze potential profit and risks using the Bootstrapping technique.